TryGhost/gatsby-starter-ghost/README.md

 By default, the starter will populate content from a default Ghost install located at https://gatsby.ghost.io.

 To use your own install, edit the `.ghost.json` config file with your credentials.
-You can find your `clientSecret` by viewing source of your Ghost homepage, located in the `<head>`.
+You can find or your `contentApiKey` in the "Integrations" screen in Ghost Admin.

 Because of how Gatsby/GraphQL work, at least 1 copy of every object/field must exist in Ghost for things to function correctly.
 That means you must have at least 1 post, author, tag, etc - with every single field populated - for the queries to work properly.